What are commuter benefits?

 Free parking

-If your company is located in a downtown area where you have to pay for parking, you might offer passes for free parking in a nearby lot or parking garage.
+If your company is located in a downtown area where employees have to pay for parking, you might offer passes for free parking in a nearby lot or parking garage.
 This reduces expenses for employees who drive personal vehicles instead of taking public transportation.

 Fuel funds